Search MENU

 When am I not allowed to apply for a Limited Licence?

-You’re not allowed to apply for a Limited Licence if you:
+Some of the reasons you would not allowed to apply for a Limited Licence are if you:

 • are suspended for 28 days for excessive speed or alcohol consumption;